Magura Government High School: Structure

 At present, the school has a total land area of 4.50 ha.
 It has a large L-shaped building of 0.81 ha and residence of its headteacher of 0.2 ha.
-The main school building has 16 classrooms, 3 office rooms, 2 laboratories and one library.
+The main school building has 16 classrooms, 3 office rooms, 4 laboratories, one auditorium and one library.
 Now the number of students and teachers are about 1200 and 35 respectively.
-The school has a big playground of 1.81 ha, a mosque and a pond.
+The school has a big playground of 1.81 ha, a mosque, a dormitory and a pond.

 Curricular activities

-Currently the number of students is about 1200 and the number of teachers is 35 in the school.
+Currently the number of students is about 1200 and the number of teachers is 47 in the school.
 From classes six to ten, there are a total of eleven sections.
 There are two shifts in this school, morning shift and day shift.
 The school was divided into two shifts in 2011.

 Extracurricular activities

-The school has acquired reputation taking part in sports, especially cricket, football, chess, debate, science fair, cultural competitions, red crescent, scouts, BNCC programs.
+The school has acquired reputation taking part in sports, especially kabaddi, handball, cricket, football, chess, debate, science fair, cultural competitions, red crescent, scouts, BNCC programs.
 The school also publishes a regular yearbook named Srijoni.